riddlesio/merchant-legal/lokaalnl/privacy-policy.md

 Fax: (+31) - (0)70 - 888 85 01

-If you want to exercise one of your rights, please contact us at [info@appel.nl](mailto:info@appel.nl).
-To identify yourself, this e-mail must be accompanied with a copy of your ID or passport.
+If you want to exercise one of your rights, please contact us at [info@lokaal.nl](mailto:info@lokaal.nl).
+To identify yourself, this e-mail must be accompanied by a copy of your ID or passport.
 We will get back to you within 1 month from the receipt of your request.
 When you use our App, you can also access and rectify some of your personal data from there.

 If there is a dispute, we prefer to resolve it mutually.
 If we are unable to find a solution together, you can submit a complaint to the Dutch data protection authority: